tin6150/inet-dev-class/mapbox/README.rst

 tileset have defined zoom extent, which is range where it can add/remove data depending on zoom level. vector data can zoom (in) all the way to z22, but if tileset don't have lots of data, it would seem simplified.

-- z22 : most detailed?
+- z22 : most detailed, max zoom from mapbox
+- z19 : odor data tileset is said to be z0-z19, 19+ will "appear simplified"
 - z16 : max zoom where data is relevant for census population tiger/line shapefile .  probably city block level detail.
 - z16 : lot size starts to show
 - z15 : see about 50 blocks of a city
+- z14.2 : zoomed in and good for zwedc demo with many low value data points // 1000 ft
 - z13 : streets starts to have some width
-- z12 : streets of one main city
+- z12 : streets of one main city // whole coverd area of ZWEDC.
 - z10 : min zoom for census population tiger/line to be visible.
-Good starting point to work on Census data map.
-- z10 : cut off for station-6yhf0y, a simple example shapefile by mapbox (for where?)
+Good starting point to work on Census data map. // cut off for station-6yhf0y, a simple example shapefile by mapbox (for where?)
+- z9  : see most of BAAQMD   // 5mi

-- z8  : many cities name showed on a map
+- z8  : many cities name showed on a map // site-info as polygon said to be good at z0-z8.
+8+ will "appear simplified"
+- z6.1: see most of CA, smelly overview map use this. // 50mi
 - z6  : cut off used for cholopleth tutorial (state level data)
+- z5.5: see whole CA

-- z3  : continent wide
+- z3  : continent wide, whole USA
 - z0  : least detailed , world wide map